JiushengChen/adsbrain_backend/README.md

 format of `raw_format`, which means no metadata info required for input or output.

 ## How to build
+1. Create an ABO docker container

+2. Run `./install_deps.sh` to install the dependent libraries and tools

+3. Run `./build.sh` to build the project
 ```
 cmake \
   -DCMAKE_INSTALL_PREFIX:PATH=`pwd`/install \